SwedbankPay/developer.swedbankpay.com/payments/vipps/index.md

 Vipps is unfortunately not available in our demoshop at the moment, but it will be shortly.
-The demoshop will use a fakeservice which enables you to test a successful purchase without using the test app.
+The demoshop will use a fakeservice which enables you to test a successful purchase without using the Vipps app.

 {% include iterator.html  next_href="redirect" next_title="Next: Redirect" %}